A safe PLACE for hopes & dreams

 At The Hope Center Philly, we provide a nurturing environment where young people can explore their passions, build friendships, and create lasting memories in a safe place.

-The Hope Center Philly is on mission to create a safe space for hopes and dreams.
+The Hope Center Philly is on mission to create a safe place for hopes and dreams

 As a Christian non-profit and community center to be located in South West Philadelphia our mission is to charitable purposes, which include, after-school educational support, outreach to families, mental health interventions, and more.